 Our decision to use VPC peering limits our maximum VPC count.
 You can have a maximum of 125 peering connections per VPC.
-AWS recommends you do not use more than 10 VPCs in a mesh to limit management complexity.
+AWS VPC best practices recommend you do not use more than 10 VPCs in a mesh to limit management complexity.
 To create a mesh network where every VPC is peered to every other VPC, it takes

 n - 1 connections per VPC where

 This yields a maximum VPC count of 124.
 Therefore, a single environmental VPC per region gives us additional capacity to add more VPCs in the mesh if needed.
 Depending on future requirements, we do not necessarily have to create a mesh of all networks and can use technologies such as AWS PrivateLink to enable secure, private cross-VPC communication without a peering connection.

 Each VPC can support 5 /16 IPv4 CIDR blocks for a maximum count of 327,680 IPs per VPC.
 Each subnet can have a maximum CIDR block of /16 which contains 65,536 IPs.
 Based on our current IP usage count there should be no risk of IPv4 exhaustion.

 We chose not to use separate subnets for different cluster types as to realize the security benefit of this would require creating and maintaining regional AWS prefix lists of each cluster and ensuring they are applied appropriately to any security groups.
 This would be complex and entail a large overhead.

 Network ACLs have a default rule limit of 20, increasable up to 40 with an impact on network performance, and do not integrate with prefix lists.
 This low rule limit would quickly be breached if we started to specify 6 subnet CIDR blocks per cluster per region and would not scale.
 Security Groups cannot be referenced cross-region and therefore they also cannot be used.